 - Digital Marketing is basically Social Media Marketing: Social media marketing can be called a sub-sect of digital marketing and hence the terms cannot be used interchangeably.
 Digital Marketing involves a lot of other elements in addition to social media.

-- Only small business do digital marketing: Digital media plays an important role in increasing customer base and retaining them and hence is important for businesses of all scale.
+- Only small businesses do digital marketing: Digital media plays an important role in increasing customer base and retaining them and hence is important for businesses of all scale.
 While established businesses start to believe that they already have a set of loyal customers and need not invest in digital marketing, it can prove to be a big misconception.

 - E-mail marketing is inoperative: E-mail marketing is the oldest online marketing strategy and hence is now perceived as dysfunctional by many businesses.
 However, the truth is, it is still one of the most effective digital marketing strategies.
 E-mail might not have as large a reach as social media but is still ideal for engaging with your most loyal customers.
 Also, the subscribers to your e-mail list get to know about your initiatives and products directly from you.